mustcode/superfly/README.md

 <img src="images/assembly/line_up_teeth.jpg" width=460><img src="images/assembly/filament_as_guide.jpg" width=460>

 ## Finally,
 I'll links to mounts and mods of the Superfly here when I'm informed of them.
-Hopefully there'll be some makers kind enough to early adopt the Superfly into their home soon.
+Hopefully there'll be some makers kind enough to early adopt the Superfly into their home soon :D

 That is all!
 I hope you will enjoy using the Superfly as much as I enjoy creating it :)

 Thank you.